-- 5 Click Apply. - 6 Log in to the Identity Server machine, go to /opt/novell/nam/idp/plugins/aa/, and verify that the config.xml file is available in this location.
-Perform this check on all Identity Server nodes. - 7 Verify that the endpoint has been created in the Advanced Authentication server. - Go to the Advanced Authentication administration portal and verify that the hostname or domain name of the Identity Server cluster is displayed as the endpoint under Endpoints. - 8 In Access Manager, go to Dashboard and click Certificates > Trusted Roots to verify if the Advanced Authentication server certificate is available.
+- 5 Click Save. - 6 Log in to the Identity Server machine, go to /opt/novell/nam/idp/plugins/aa/, and verify that the config.xml file is available in this location.
+Perform this check on all Identity Server nodes. - 7 Verify that the endpoint has been created in the Advanced Authentication server.

+Go to the Advanced Authentication administration portal and verify that the hostname or domain name of the Identity Server Cluster is displayed as the endpoint under Endpoints.

+8 On the Home page, click Certificates > Trusted Roots to verify if the Advanced Authentication server certificate is available.